manubot/rootstock/SETUP.md

   Travis CI will only deploy if an SSH Private Key is provided.
   To avoid deploying a manuscript multiple times, disable GitHub Actions before providing an SSH Private Key to Travis.
 - **Config**: File configuring what operations CI will perform.
+  Removing this file is one method to disable the CI service.
 - **Private Repos**: Quota for private repos.
   Only GitHub Actions supports cost-free builds of private repositories beyond a trial period.
   All services are cost-free for public repos.